-One dose of Oracle is enough for most people.
+One dose of Larry Ellison is enough for most people.
 Unless you need two.
-There are two common scenarios for SAP BusinessObjects Business Intelligence 4.0 customers that require installation of 32-bit and 64-bit client tools on the same server.
+There are two common scenarios for SAP BusinessObjects BI4 customers that require installation of 32-bit and 64-bit client tools on the same server.

 The first scenario occurs when the BI platform and its client tools are installed on the same server.
-The BI 4.0 platform is (mostly) 64-bit, yet all of its client tools such as the Information Design Tool or Universe Design Tool are 32-bit.
-A second scenario occurs when the BI 4.0 platform must support Crystal Reports 2011 reports (Or Crystal Reports 2013 on the BI 4.1 platform).
-The Crystal Reports 2011 processing server requires 32-bit middleware even though new Crystal Reports for Enterprise reports use 64-bit middleware (Microsoft SQL Server users should read my related article More Fun with 64-bit Windows and ODBC).
+The BI4 platform is (mostly) 64-bit (see related article, SAP BusinessObjects BI 4 is Mostly 64-bit), yet all of its client tools such as the Information Design Tool or Universe Design Tool are 32-bit.
+A second scenario occurs when the BI4 platform must support classic Crystal Reports (2011/20132016).
+The Crystal Reports processing server requires 32-bit middleware even though new Crystal Reports for Enterprise reports use 64-bit middleware (Microsoft SQL Server users should read my related article More Fun with 64-bit Windows and ODBC).

 To minimize the confusion, simply rename the default directories when installing the Oracle clients.
 The 64-bit middleware should be installed first.
 I use a directory name of client_64.
 Then I install the 32-bit middleware, using a directory name of client_32.
 The final result is shown below.
 Notice that I also use C:Oracle as the home directory, not the C:app[username] nonsense that Oracle sets as a default directory.